 - Perfectionism, for example when people want to produce work that doesn’t have any flaws.

-- Fear of failure, for example when people are concerned that a failure will reflect badly on them.
+- Fear of failure, for example when people are afraid that a failure will reflect badly on them.

-- Anxiety, for example when people are afraid of receiving negative feedback.
+- Anxiety, for example when people are anxious about being evaluated by others.

 - Task aversion, for example when people find a certain task boring or unpleasant.